Mechanical Engineering Graduate Programs

 Students who have studied under other majors may be admitted conditionally into the mechanical engineering program.
 This means that they will be asked to take all required undergraduate mechanical engineering courses, as determined by the graduate advisor, before taking graduate courses.
-In most cases, the same applies to students who wish to be admitted under the Blended program with an engineering major other than mechanical engineering.

 The following categories of courses are required for your degree.

 A combination of 17 Units